Home

 Business Affairs and Consumer Protection (BACP) Economic Recovery

-The funding under the Chicago Recovery Plan, which includes funding from the American Rescue Plan Act (“ARP”) and over $600 million in local bond funds, is allocated alongside all other available resources in the City budget to maximize this opportunity over the next 3-5 year funding period.
-The initiatives and strategic priorities that make up the Chicago Recovery Plan were a result of several stages of community engagement and input during the 2022 budget development process.
+The funding under the Road to Recovery Plan, which included funding from the American Rescue Plan Act ("ARP") and over $600 million in local bond funds, was allocated alongside all other available resources in the City budget to maximize this opportunity over its 3 to 5 year funding period.

 ![]() |